-In the spring of 2017, 3000 white spruce (Picea glauca spp.) were planted on the west side of the forest to continue to return the area to its native forest as directed in the Grey Nuns White Spruce Park Management Plan.
-This project was made possible in part through a Canada 150 grant from Tree Canada.
-This is in addition to the 5000 planted in the former pasture on the southeast side of the forest in the spring of 2016 and is helping to create a sustainable White Spruce Forest.
+In July 2018, 3600 white spruce (Picea glauca spp.) were planted within and on the southwest side of the forest to continue to return the area to its native forest as directed in the Grey Nuns White Spruce Park Management Plan.
+This is in addition to the 3000 planted on the west side in 2017 and the 5000 planted in the former pasture on the southeast side of the forest in the spring of 2016, which are helping create a sustainable white spruce forest.

-The seedlings were grown from seeds collected in the fall of 2013 from within the Historic White Spruce Forest and were grown in a nursery prior to being planted.
-To provide the best chance at success, some sites were prepared for planting using a mounding process which turns over the soil to provide raised growing sites for these seedlings, making them higher than the competition around them.
-Funds for production, site preparation, planting and ongoing enhancements of these seedlings have been obtained from grants, corporate donations, and the City of St Albert.
+The seedlings were grown from seeds collected in the fall of 2013 from within the historic white spruce forest and were grown in a nursery prior to being planted.
+To provide the best chance at success, some sites were prepared for planting using a mounding process, which turns over the soil to provide raised growing sites for these seedlings, making them higher than the competition around them.
+Funds for production, site preparation, planting, and ongoing enhancements of these seedlings have been obtained from grants (including a Canada 150 grant from Tree Canada), corporate donations, and the City of St. Albert.

 More projects are planned for following years as the forest and park is developed and eventually becomes part of the Municipal Parks Inventory.
 It is hoped this expansion of the forested area along with the interior planting of open areas will allow the historically designated White Spruce Forest to continue in perpetuity.

-The Grey Nuns White Spruce Park Advisory Committee continues to work on plots to reforest seven 10 metre diameter areas of the forest with White Spruce.
+The Grey Nuns White Spruce Park Advisory Committee continues to work on trial plots to reforest different areas of the forest with White Spruce.

 There is no regeneration of the White Spruce in some areas and an adaptive management plan is being piloted to ensure sustainability of the forest.
-The pilot plantings will be managed to ensure success among the numerous species that are thriving on the forest floor.
-The findings will help plan remediation for other areas of the forest especially where trees are blown down.
+These plots vary in size and number of plants, and are being managed to ensure success among the numerous species that are thriving on the forest floor.
+The findings will help plan remediation for other areas of the forest; especially where trees have blown down.

-If you come across the trial plot please be careful to ensure healthy growth of our new trees.
+If you come across a trial plot, please be careful to ensure healthy growth of our new trees.